 Fees and scholarships

 The tuition fee for the IP-IT Law LL.M.
 Program is 7,800 euros.
 Early applicants will receive a discount.
-Specifically, those who apply before 1 April will have to pay only 7,500 euros.
-Candidates applying before 1 January can save even more, as their tuition fee will be reduced to 7,200 euros.
+Specifically, those who apply by 1 April will have to pay only 7,500 euros.
+Candidates applying by 1 January can save even more, as their tuition fee will be reduced to 7,200 euros.

 Normally, the tuition fee has to be paid in advance, after you receive the conditional letter of admission.
 Only after we receive the payment, your admission will be final and you will be sent the official confirmation of admission.
 However, payment arrangements may be adjusted to fit some special cases.
 For example, if you are applying for a scholarship that covers tuition fees, the confirmation of the scholarship award can be accepted instead of the advance payment of the tuition fee.